Intervention/docs/image/v4/modifying-images/custom-extensions.md

 [TOC]

 Intervention Image is highly scalable and can be easily customized to meet your specific needs.
-Users can use the `ModifierInterface` and the `AnalyzerInterface` to organize their own logic into classes in a clear and structured way.
+You can use the `ModifierInterface` and the `AnalyzerInterface` to organize their own logic into classes in a clear and structured way.

 Together with [advanced image manipulation](/v4/modifying-images/advanced), this creates a powerful combination that offers endless possibilities for expansion.